Master-PLC/PyITS/README.md

-# UITS
+# PyITS
-A unified toolkit for industrial time-series analytics
+A Unified Python Toolkit for Industrial Time-Series Analytics